 (iii) Training Policy, including Management and Staff Development Activities

 (iv) Conditions of Employment

 (v) Employment Related Policies and Procedures

 (vi) Retirement and Redundancy Schemes

 (vii) Superannuation and Pensions

 (viii) Consultation Policy and Procedures in Respect of Industrial Relations

 Appeals Committee termine appeals against officer ons for refusal of:

 • Discretionary Education Grants

 • Home to School Transport

-Education Employment Sub- Committee Counc ry all human resources policies of the cil for School based staff including the rs set out below:- Most operational aspects fall to be dealt with by Officers under the Scheme of Delegation
+Education Employment Sub- Committee Cound ry all human resources policies of the cil for School based staff including the rs set out below:- Most operational aspects fall to be dealt with by Officers under the Scheme of Delegation

 a. scheme of remuneration of employees;

 b. performance appraisal policy;

 C. training policy, including management and staff development

 d. conditions of employment;

 e. employment related policies and procedures;

 f. retirement and redundancy schemes;

 g. superannuation and pensions;

 h. staff consultation policies in respect of industrial relation.

-Education Governor Appointments Committee Where the School Governance (Constitution) (England) Regulations 2007 apply to make appointments for local education authority representatives to serve on the governing bodies of maintained schools within the Borough.
-Where the School Governance (Constitution) (England) Regulations 2012 apply to make nominations for local education authority representatives to serve on the governing bodies of maintained schools within the Borough.
-Governance and 2.1 External Audit The management of the Audit Committee To consider the external auditors' annual letter and to determine what appropriate measures should be proposed in relation to the issues raised and to monitor the implementation of such measures To approve the external audit plan To comment on the scope and depth of the external audit work and to ensure it gives value for money and to make recommendations as appropriate To consider any other reports by the external auditors To liaise with the Audit Commission over the appointment of the Council's external auditor To identify areas of potential work that may be appropriate for the external auditors The management of the internal audit service is delegated to the S151 officer.
-2.2 Internal Audit Delivery of an adequate and effective system of internal audit To consider the Head of Audit and Risk Management's annual audit opinion and the level of assurance given over the Councils corporate governance arrangements To consider regular reports summarising internal audit activity and make recommendations as appropriate To consider regular reports on the performance of internal audit provider as presented by the Head of Audit and Risk Management

-- To consider and approve the Internal Audit Strategy - To approve the annual internal audit plan, ensuring that there is sufficient and appropriate coverage - To consider any other reports the Chief Internal Auditor may make to the Committee.
+Education Nominations Committee To make nominations for local authority representatives to serve on the governing bodies of maintained schools within the borough.
+Governance and Audit Committee 2.1 External Audit To consider the external auditors' annual letter and to determine what appropriate measures should be proposed in relation to the issues raised and to monitor the implementation of such measures To approve the external audit plan To comment on the scope and depth of the external audit work and to ensure it gives value for money and to make recommendations as appropriate To consider any other reports by the external auditors To liaise with the Audit Commission over the appointment of the Council's external auditor To identify areas of potential work that may be appropriate for the external auditors 2.2 Internal Audit Delivery of an adequate and effective system of internal audit To consider the Head of Audit and Risk To consider the Head of Audit and Risk Management's annual audit opinion and the level of assurance given over the Councils corporate governance arrangements To consider regular reports summarising internal audit activity and make recommendations as appropriate To consider regular reports on the performance of internal audit provider as presented by the Head of Audit and Risk Management To consider and approve the Internal Audit Strategy To approve the annual internal audit plan, ensuring that there is sufficient and appropriate coverage To consider any other reports the Chief Internal Auditor may make to the Committee.